How your small business can save energy during the summer

 Use energy-efficient equipment

 Whenever possible, opt for equipment and appliances with a high energy-efficiency rating.
-They may have a higher upfront cost but will save you money in the long run through reduced energy consumption.
+They may have a higher upfront cost, but they should save you money in the long run through reduced energy consumption.

 Switch business energy suppliers